NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/copy-offload.md

 #DW container name=copyoff-container profile=copy-offload-default [...]
 ```

-> [!NOTE]
+!!! info

-> See [User Containers](../user-containers/readme.md) for details about customizing the directives and the container profile for the storage resources created by the Workflow.
+    See [User Containers](../user-containers/readme.md) for details about customizing the directives and the container profile for the storage resources created by the Workflow.

 ### Use libcopyoffload